 - Arbor diameter at blade: 5/8 inches .Max. rip right of blade (extended): 25-1/2 inches.
 No Load RPM-4,000

 Benefits of the SawStop Jobsite Table Saw

 Talking about the SawStop Jobsite Table Saw, I can go on and on with the benefits.
-However, I will only mention the top five benefits that I find to be very vital.
+However, I will only mention the top five benefits which make this saw the best portable table saw for fine woodworking.
 They are the following.

 - Safety – This professional table saw is superior when it comes to safety.
 I know too many guys with life-changing saw accidents and you don’t want to be in their shoes.
 With an on-the-job amputation the insurance goes to the roof and your productivity through the floor.
 But with this table saw, you can use the safety mode on to avoid any accidental occurrence.